nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given arguments are invalid.
+One or more of the given arguments are invalid.

     * 1a1.
 ClientBook shows an error message.